 Fifty-nine percent of HR leaders consider critical skill-building the top priority for organizations in 2022, according to a Gartner report.

-The report also demonstrates that since 2018, there is an annual increase of 6.3% in the required skills for IT, finance, and sales positions.
+The report containing human resources statistics also demonstrates that since 2018, there is an annual increase of 6.3% in the required skills for IT, finance, and sales positions.
 This means the talent pool is becoming shallower in highly-qualified talent year after year—and HR teams must battle for the best candidates in a now remote labor force, which can apply to businesses worldwide.

 In this competitive recruitment scenario, it will be more cost-effective to foster internal talent rather than fight for qualified candidates, especially in tech.